By Maureen Carland, Administrator at Maine Veterans' Homes -Scarborough

 1. What Is Respite Care?

 Respite care provides temporary, planned or emergency relief to a caregiver who cares for an older adult requiring special assistance.
-The care is based on the need of the caregiver and can be arranged for anywhere from a long weekend to an entire winter.
+The care is based on the need of the caregiver and can be arranged for anywhere from a long weekend to an entire season.
 Respite services are flexible to allow caregivers time to take care of themselves.

 2. How Can Respite Care Help Me?